nicolaisguevara/data-science-notebook/dmwr/ch2.md

 In order to check the importance of each coefficient, we can test the hypothesis that each of them is null, that is, H0:Î²i = 0.
 To test this hypothesis, the t-test is normally used. `R` calculates at value, which is defined as the ratio between the coefficient value and its standard error. `R` will show us a column `Pr(>|t|)` associated with each coefficient with the level at which the hypothesis that the coefficient is null is rejected.
 Thus a value of 0.0001 has the meaning that we are 99.99% confident that the coefficient is not null.

 Another piece of relevant diagnostics information outputted by `R` are the `R2` coefficients (multiple and adjusted).
 These indicate the degree of fit of the model to the data, that is, the proportion of variance in the data that is explained by the model.
-Values near 1 are better (almost 100% explained variance) â€” while the smaller the values, the larger the lack of fit.
+Values near 1 are better (almost 100% explained variance) â€? while the smaller the values, the larger the lack of fit.

 We can also test the null hypothesis that there is no dependence of the target variable on any of the explanatory variables, that is, H0:Î²1=Î²2=...=Î²m=0.
 The F-statistic can be used for this purpose by comparing it to a critical value.
 Rprovides the confidence level at which we are sure to reject this null hypothesis.
 Thus ap-level of 0.0001 means that we are 99.99% confident that the null hypothesis is not true.
 Usually, if the model fails this test (e.g., with apvalue that is considered too high, for example, higher than 0.1), it makes no sense to look at thet-tests on the individual coefficients.